diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 2/00 - Create React App .md

 import React from 'react';

-// importing logo from src folder - loaded as a file in the bundle import logoFileFromSRC from '../logo.svg';
+// importing logo from src folder - loaded as a file in the bundle if less than 10KB import logoFileFromSRC from '../logo.svg';

 // Logo served from the public folder (Production only):